puppetlabs/puppetlabs-apache/README.md

   Default: `undef`.

 - `cas_root_proxied_as`: Sets the URL end users see when access to this Apache server is proxied.
+This URL should not include a trailing slash.

   Default: `undef`.